metalsoft-io/metalcloud-sdk-go/docs/CreateSharedDrive.md

 `func (o *CreateSharedDrive) HasMeta() bool`

 HasMeta returns a boolean if a field has been set.

+### GetLogicalNetworkId

+`func (o *CreateSharedDrive) GetLogicalNetworkId() float32`

+GetLogicalNetworkId returns the LogicalNetworkId field if non-nil, zero value otherwise.

+### GetLogicalNetworkIdOk

+`func (o *CreateSharedDrive) GetLogicalNetworkIdOk() (*float32, bool)`

+GetLogicalNetworkIdOk returns a tuple with the LogicalNetworkId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLogicalNetworkId

+`func (o *CreateSharedDrive) SetLogicalNetworkId(v float32)`

+SetLogicalNetworkId sets LogicalNetworkId field to given value.

+### GetStoragePoolId

+`func (o *CreateSharedDrive) GetStoragePoolId() float32`

+GetStoragePoolId returns the StoragePoolId field if non-nil, zero value otherwise.

+### GetStoragePoolIdOk

+`func (o *CreateSharedDrive) GetStoragePoolIdOk() (*float32, bool)`

+GetStoragePoolIdOk returns a tuple with the StoragePoolId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetStoragePoolId

+`func (o *CreateSharedDrive) SetStoragePoolId(v float32)`

+SetStoragePoolId sets StoragePoolId field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)